wilsonify/wilsonify.github.io/content/recipes/ROASTED GARLIC PULLAPART BREAD162.md

 # instructions
 1 Warm up your oven to 350°F.
 2 Make the garlic sauce: Grab your blender or food processor and squeeze all the roasted garlic right out of their skins into the blender.
-Add the raw garlic, oil, lemon zest, lemon juice, paprika, and salt and run that shit until the mixture looks nice and smooth.
+Add the raw garlic, oil, lemon zest, lemon juice, paprika, and salt and run that    until the mixture looks nice and smooth.
 3 Grab your loaf of bread and a sharp, serrated knife.
-Cut the bread in slices, almost all the way through the loaf, diagonally from corner to corner in both directions (check the photo if we aren’t making any fucking sense).
+Cut the bread in slices, almost all the way through the loaf, diagonally from corner to corner in both directions (check the photo if we aren’t making any  sense).
 4 Using a knife or pastry brush, smear the garlic sauce inside all the open cuts on the bread.
-Sprinkle in the nutritional yeast, wrap that fucker in foil, and throw it in the oven to get all toasty, about 20 minutes.
+Sprinkle in the nutritional yeast, wrap that  er in foil, and throw it in the oven to get all toasty, about 20 minutes.
 5 Sprinkle with the parsley and serve as soon as it’s cool enough to eat.

 # modifications